astroDimitrios/git-working-practices/episodes/02-branching.md

 Once the feature is done, they submit a pull request and merge it into the `main` branch after review.
 Feature branches should be relatively short-lived.
+Each collaborator must have **write** level, or higher, permissions on the repository.
+There are 2 repositories for each person to be mindful of, ***local*** and ***origin***.

 #### Pros

-- Each feature is developed away from `main` so you don't affect production code
+- Developers create each feature  away from `main` so you don't affect production code.
-- Multiple features can be developed in parallel feature branches
+- Developers can create many features in parallel feature branches.
-- It's a simple model that's easy for those new to git and your project
+- It's a simple model that's easy for those new to git and your project.
-- Easy to set up with continuous integration testing and deployment
+- Easy to set up with continuous integration testing and deployment.

 #### Cons

-- If you don't regularly merge changes to `main` into your feature branch it can become outdated, leading to merge conflicts
+- If you don't regularly merge changes to `main` into your feature branch it can become outdated, leading to merge conflicts.
-- You may struggle if you need to maintain multiple production versions simultaneously in the same repository
+- You may struggle if you need to maintain multiple production versions simultaneously in the same repository.

 The Feature Branch model is sometimes called GitHub Flow.
+Note that all branches and commits exist within the single GitHub, origin repository.
+They are  visible to anyone who has read access to the repository.
+Any contributor can write to any branch that is not explicitly protected.

 ```mermaid
 ---